The Challenger: When Do New Data Sources Justify Switching Machine Learning Models?: Credit Scoring Case Study: Additional Empirical Results

 Our empirical analysis uses a comprehensive dataset from Lending Club, a large peer-to-peer lending platform.
 The original dataset, obtained from Kaggle, covers the period 2007--2020 and contains 2,925,493 loans with 141 variables.\footnote{The dataset is available at \url{https://www.kaggle.com/datasets/ethon0426/lending-club-20072020q1}.}

-\paragraph{Sample selection.} We restrict the sample to loans with a final status of \emph{fully paid} or \emph{charged off}, excluding 1,065,162 loans with other outcomes.
+\paragraph{Sample selection.} We restrict the sample to loans with a final status of {fully paid} or {charged off}, excluding 1,065,162 loans with other outcomes.
 We further remove 588,361 loans with unverified income and 44,371 loans involving co-borrowers.
-An additional 138,071 observations are dropped due to missing values, and 2,237 are excluded as outliers, leaving 1,086,683 observations.
+An additional 138,071 observations are dropped due to missing values, and 2,237 are excluded as outliers.
 We exclude data from 2018--2020 to avoid the Lending Club crisis period, during which loan applications declined sharply and default rates exhibited substantial instability.
 Specifically, applications fell by more than 45\% per year (45.45\% in 2018 and 65.89\% in 2019), while default rates fluctuated markedly relative to 2017 (+2.96 percentage points in 2018 and --5.06 percentage points in 2019).
 We also omit data from 2012--2013, which display unusually low default rates compared with subsequent years (17.7\% in 2012 and 16.87\% in 2013 versus 19.4\% in 2014, the lowest among retained years).
 Finally, we drop the first four months of 2014 and the last eight months of 2017 due to abnormally low and high default rates, respectively.
-The resulting dataset contains 705,302 loans issued between May 2014 and April 2017.
+The final dataset contains 705,302 loans between 5/2014 and 4/2017.